top of page

 Books

-I typically work on projects in alternating phases, I am currently cycling through three different novels in three very different genres: literary coming-of-age, a fictional apocalyptic archive, and a fae-romance.
+I typically work on projects in alternating phases, I am currently cycling through three different novels in three very different genres: literary coming-of-age, a fictional apocalyptic archive, and a historical fantasy.
 All three of these projects are delightfully, devastatingly queer and delve into the mechanics of trauma.
 You'll find a brief summary of each below.

 SHADE ABOVE SHADE